By the end of this section, you will be able to:

 PSYCHOSOCIAL THEORY OF DEVELOPMENT

-Erik Erikson (1902–1994) ([link]), another stage theorist, took Freud’s theory and modified it as psychosocial theory.
+Erik Erikson (1902–1994) (Figure), another stage theorist, took Freud’s theory and modified it as psychosocial theory.
 Erikson’s psychosocial development theory emphasizes the social nature of our development rather than its sexual nature.
 While Freud believed that personality is shaped only in childhood, Erikson proposed that personality development takes place all through the lifespan.
 Erikson suggested that how we interact with others is what affects our sense of self, or what he called the ego identity.

 Erikson proposed that we are motivated by a need to achieve competence in certain areas of our lives.
 According to psychosocial theory, we experience eight stages of development over our lifespan, from infancy through late adulthood.
 At each stage there is a conflict, or task, that we need to resolve.
 Successful completion of each developmental task results in a sense of competence and a healthy personality.
 Failure to master these tasks leads to feelings of inadequacy.